 If the illegal dumpsite is on public property, SOLVE supports citizens taking personal responsibility by coordinating a cleanup project or event.
-SOLVE operates a program called Project Oregon which is designed for groups or individuals who organize their own cleanup or enhancement project.
+SOLVE operates programs such as Project Oregon and Keep it Pretty, Rose City which are designed for groups or individuals who organize their own cleanup or enhancement project.
 SOLVE has free materials, including trash bags, and can offer small grants, up to $100, to offset certain project expenses.
 This could include renting a drop box, hauling, or disposal fees.
 A great Project Planning & Reference Guide is available to project coordinators.
-If you are interested in organizing a cleanup project, please determine if the illegal dumpsite is on County, City, State Forest or Park land and fill out our Project Oregon application online.
+If you are interested in organizing a cleanup project, please determine if the illegal dumpsite is on County, City, State Forest or Park land and fill out our Create Your own Event application online.

 Teachers & Students

 SOLVE offers Oregon teachers and youth a number of pre-organized one-day opportunities to join in cleanup and restoration events around the state.
 Students are invited to sign on as a class, a club, a group of friends, or to participate in these activities with their families.
 SOLVE provides documentation for students who need a record of their service hours:

 Beach and Riverside Cleanup: Fall event where volunteers clean up the Oregon coast and inland sites